rehierl/abstract-properties/16-x-tree-encodings/16-1-enc-parent-refs/1-1-in-level-order.md

 Note that the first index of an array in a real-world implementation has in general a value of `0/zero` - i.e. **zero-based arrays**.
-However, in this discussion, any index-order is assumed to have an index value of `1/one` as its first index - i.e. **one-based sequences**.
+However, in this discussion, the index-order of any sequence is assumed to have an index value of `1/one` as its first index - i.e. **one-based sequences**.

-Note that, in the context of a backward-oriented encoding, the value of an invalid reference (x) is assumed to have the constant value `0/zero`.
+Note that, in the context of a backward-oriented encoding, the value of an invalid reference (x) is assumed to have a constant value of `0/zero`.